The Xometry app works best with JavaScript enabled!

 Manganese has an array of attractive properties, both physical and chemical, that make it a no-brainer for industrial use.
 Let’s take a look at some of these.

-Physical Properties of Manganese
+What Are the Physical Properties of Manganese?

 Pure manganese metal is typically found in ingot or block form and has a relatively high density that makes it heavy with a high mass per unit volume.
 It’s harder than most other metals, but not as hard as diamond or some other minerals.
 Though it’s not magnetic in nature, it can become so when exposed to strong magnetic fields.